Jeffrey-Ede/partial-STEM/README.md

 ## Example Usage

-This short script is available as `inference.py` and gives an example of inference where the generate is loaded once used to complete multiple scans:
+This short script is available as `inference.py` and gives an example of inference where the generator is loaded once to complete multiple scans:

 ```python
 import numpy as np